stellaGK/stella/STELLA_RELEASE_1.0.md

 - Broadcast the phase shift (it was only defined on one processor).
 - The `theta0` grid was badly defined when using the "range" mode when selecting a range in both kx and ky.
 This lead to issues in `kperp2` and the Bessel functions.
 - Restarted simulations were off by 1 time step.
+- The boundary conditions in the response_matrix were not being dealt with carefully for the periodic eigenchains - this has been resolved.

 ## Contributors

-- **H. Thienpondt** – Code cleanup, restructuring, input reorganization, automatic testing framework, and extensive commenting within the code and documentation, including README files.
+- **H. Thienpondt** – Code cleanup, restructuring, input reorgansation, automatic testing framework, and extensive commenting within the code and documentation, including README files.
-- **G. Acton** – Code cleanup, restructuring, input reorganization, and extensive commenting within the code and documentation, including README files.
+- **G. Acton** – Code cleanup, restructuring, input reorganisation, and extensive commenting within the code and documentation, including README files.